calm parenting

 20 Playful Ways To Heal Aggression

 Aggression is common in toddlers, but that doesn’t mean it’s inevitable.
-The Hand in Hand Parenting philosophy is based on the fact that all children are naturally, good, loving and co-operative.
-Sometimes hurt feelings overwhelm their limbic system – the emotional part of the brain, and when this happens, their pre-frontal cortex – the part
+The Hand in Hand approach is based on the fact that all children are naturally, good, loving and co-operative.
+Sometimes hurt feelings overwhelm their limbic system – the emotional

 Read More »